IDMNYU/DM-1123-VFS-SP16-SEEGERS/dm1123_vfs_syllabus.md

 By the end of the course, students will be able to:

-* understand and implement the iterative process
+* understand and implement an iterative design process
 * learn how to proactively learn, also known as self-regulated learning
 * In any learning situation, you should study beforehand, make/do, debug, reflect, adjust, and do it all over again (iteration).
 Learning happens in a cycle.